tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 ## Daylight saving time and time zone handling

-Stedin operates across time zones (though most operations are in the Netherlands, which uses CET/CEST).
+The operator works across time zones (though most operations are in the Netherlands, which uses CET/CEST).
 Time zone and daylight saving time transitions are potential sources of timestamp anomalies.
 Systems that are not properly configured to handle timezone changes can record timestamps that are off by one hour at the instant of the transition.